 The Astral Plane is a dimension living souls can access, but we’ve never seen a dead person’s soul there.
 Meanwhile, the connected Ancestral Plane of Black Panther is a realm where a soul goes after its body dies.
 It’s not limited to just the dead, though.
 T’Challa and Killmonger both traveled there while still alive and each spoke to their deceased fathers.

-Marvel Studios’ T’Challa and Killmonger each journeyed to the Ancestral Plane after they consumed the Heart-Shaped Herb before being buried alive.
+Marvel Studios’ T’Challa and Killmonger each journeyed to the Ancestral Plane after they consumed the Heart-Shaped Herb and had themselves buried alive.
 This ethereal world appeared differently to each of them.
 T’Challa went to lands similar to his country, but it was a world of non-Earth bio fluorescence and beauty.
 Meanwhile, Killmonger went to the home he grew up in with his father in Oakland.
 When each man woke, far less time had passed on Earth than he had experienced in the Ancestral Plane because time moves much slower there.

 The Astral Plane and the Ancestral Plane share many of the same traits and are clearly connected.
 As are other realms of the dead in the MCU.